Nader Ghandri

-Nader Ghandri (نادر الغندري; born 18 February 1995) is a professional footballer who plays as a centre-back for Russian club Akhmat Grozny.
+Nader Ghandri (نادر الغندري; born 18 February 1995) is a professional footballer who plays as a centre-back for Libyan Premier League club Asswehly.
 Born in France, he plays for the Tunisia national team.

 Club career

 Born in Aubervilliers, Ghandri spent his youth career with a number of Paris-based sides, playing for Ivry, Red Star and Drancy.
 In 2013, he signed a two-year amateur contract with Ligue 2 club AC Arles.

 On 30 August 2021, he returned to Club Africain on a two-year contract.

 On 6 February 2024, Ghandri signed a contract with Russian Premier League club Akhmat Grozny until June 2026.
+On 10 February 2026, the contract was terminated by mutual consent.

 International career

 In 2015, Ghandri was a member of the Tunisia under-23 national team at the 2015 U-23 Africa Cup of Nations in Senegal, making two appearances in the tournament.

 He made his debut for Tunisia national football team on 7 June 2019 in a friendly against Iraq, as a starter.